 Local Educational Agency Accountability Report Card

 The federal ESEA requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.
-Below is a link to an electronic system to search for the 2015–16 LEA report card by district name or county name.
-A blank 2015–16 LEA Accountability Report Card template in Spanish will be available in August 2017.
+Below is a link to an electronic system to search for a 2016–17 LEA Accountability Report Card by district name or county name, and a blank 2016–17 LEA Accountability Report Card template in Spanish.

 - Every Student Succeeds Act (ESSA)

-On December 10, 2015, President Obama signed the bipartisan ESSA, which reauthorizes the federal Elementary and Secondary Education Act (ESEA) of 1965, and requires states to have a new multiple measures accountability system in effect by 2017–18.
+On December 10, 2015, President Obama signed the bipartisan ESSA, which reauthorizes the federal ESEA of 1965, and requires states to have a new multiple measures accountability system in effect by 2017–18.
 This link provides information regarding the ESSA and the development of California's plan to implement the new federal education act.